dzjxzyd/UniDL4BioPep/README.md

 # [UniDL4BioPep](https://nepc2pvmzy.us-east-1.awsapprunner.com/)

 ### The implementation of the paper  [Du, Z., Ding, X., Xu, Y., & Li, Y. (2023).UniDL4BioPep: a universal deep learning architecture for binary classification in peptide bioactivity.
 Briefings in Bioinformatics, bbad135.](https://www.researchgate.net/publication/369832351_UniDL4BioPep_a_universal_deep_learning_architecture_for_binary_classification_in_peptide_bioactivity)
 Updates: Xingjian Ding release the PyTorch version of [UniDL4BioPep-ASL](https://github.com/David-Dingle/UniDL4BioPep_ASL_PyTorch).
-This methods employed another loss function (asymmetric loss function, modified version of Focal loss function), which have the ability to conduct tunning both positive and negative sides at the same time.
+This method employed another loss function (asymmetric loss function, modified version of Focal loss function), which have the ability to conduct tunning both positive and negative sides at the same time.

+2023-07-04 updates: we re-design the template file (Pretrained_model_usage_template.ipynb).
+Now, it  can automatically use your GPU resource for peptide embedding and model prediction acceleration.
+Thanks for any feedback in this projects.

 2023-05-07 updates: we add a new-designed template (GPU_UniDL4BioPep_template_for_other_bioactivity.ipynb).
-It can automically recogonize your GPU if available and use your GPU for peptide embeddings and model fitting acceleration.
+It can automatically recognize your GPU if available and use your GPU for peptide embeddings and model fitting acceleration.
 Also, add a section for the fasta.format file transformation to csv files.

 Updates:  We add an advanced version (UniDL4BioPep-FL) employing focal loss function for imbalanced dataset and a template for your usage (UniDL4BioPep_FL_template_for_other_bioactivity.ipynb).